Olympus PEN-F vs Panasonic G9

-The Olympus PEN-F and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and November 2017.
+The Olympus PEN-F and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in January 2016 and November 2017.
 Both the PEN-F and the G9 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 20.2 megapixel.
+Both cameras offer a resolution of 20.2 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is considerably larger (48 percent) than the Olympus PEN-F. Moreover, the G9 is substantially heavier (54 percent) than the PEN-F. It is noteworthy in this context that the G9 is splash and dust-proof, while the PEN-F does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.